tanaypatil14/Hospital-Readmission-Prediction/README.md

 hospital_readmissions.csv is the dataset file

-All the Steps, Exploratory Data Analysis and Methodologies are documented in the Documentation_of_Problem_Statement.pdf
+All the Steps, Exploratory Data Analysis and Methodologies are documented in the Tanay_Patil_IPD_Readmission_Prediction_Report.pdf